TU is committed to providing equal educational and employment opportunities that are free from discrimination and harassment.

 Towson University is an equal opportunity/affirmative action employer and has a strong institutional commitment to diversity.
 Women, minorities, persons with disabilities, and veterans are encouraged to apply.

-Towson University's Non-Discrimination Statement must appear on all publications, except publications related to employment.
+TU's non-discrimination statement must appear on all publications, except publications related to employment.

 Towson University’s policies, programs and activities comply with federal and state laws and regulations prohibiting discrimination on the basis of race, color, religion, age, national origin, sex, disability, sexual orientation, and gender identity or expression and veteran status.